top of page

 Who We Serve

-Almost half of all veterans, for several reasons, are not eligible for treatment in the U.S. Department of Veterans Affairs healthcare system, or, by choice, decide not to seek care from the Veterans Health Administration.
-These veterans therefore rely on the civilian healthcare system as do their family members.
+Almost half of all veterans, for several reasons, are not eligible for treatment in the U.S. Department of Veterans Affairs healthcare system; or, by choice, they decide not to seek care from the Veterans Health Administration.
+These veterans therefore rely on the civilian community healthcare system, as do all their family members.

 Active Duty